miigwall/Spotify-Playlist-To-Text/README.md

 How to use
 ========================
-1. Open Options (Right side of the app)
+1. Type <b>spotify:app:playlisttotext</b> to Spotify Search Bar
-2. Change what you want to
+2. Change options you need
-3. Drag&Drop any of your playlists to the textarea
+3. Drag&Drop any of your playlists to the drop area
-4. Copy exported contents anywhere you want
-5. Repeat steps 1-4 for all of your playlists
+4. Press Select All and copy generated playlist content

 To do
 ========================